Tee it up in Greater Phoenix

 Since you're here

-After a long day on the course, kick back and enjoy the local cuisine from Barrio Café, known for modern, top-notch preparations of tradition Mexican dishes and margaritas.
+After a long day on the course, kick back and enjoy the local cuisine: Don't miss Barrio Café, known for modern, top-notch preparations of tradition Mexican dishes and margaritas.
 To get great food with amazing mountain views, check out El Chorro Lodge at the base of Camelback Mountain.

 Order a FREE Golf Guide and start planning your golf getaway to Phoenix today.